-- 1. Two 1-hour semester exams will be given at the regular class hours. - Exam 1: June 9 - Exam 2: June 16 - 2.
-Five 10-min quizzes will be given at regular class hours during the semester.
+- 2. Four 10-min quizzes will be given at regular class hours during the semester.
 Quiz dates will be announced in class.
-See also the tentative schedule.
 Students are allowed to drop one of the quizzes with the lowest score. - 3.
-The comprehensive departmental final exam (June 27) will cover the entire semester's work. - 4.
-The following online exam rules apply in CHM 110: - 1) Each quiz or exam will start at the beginning of a class.
+The comprehensive Final Exam will cover the entire semester's work.

+- 4. The following exam rules apply in CHM 110: - 1) Each quiz or exam will start at the beginning of a class.
 No extra time will be given. - 2) No makeup exams or quizzes will be given.